ShrutiBaikerikar/RNASeq_DGE_tutorial/README.md

 ```

 You have to run this command for each sample by changing the sample names.
-Alternatively, you can use the samples_alignment.sh script present in **the scripts folder in the repository.** In this command -p refers to the number of processors; here I have used 4 since I have access to it, you can change this number depending on your PC configuration.
+Alternatively, you can use the samples_alignment.sh script present in **the scripts folder in the repository.** In this command -p refers to the number of processors; here I have used 4.
+You can change this number depending on your PC configuration.

 ---------------------------------------------------------------------